xhusar2/HealthCollectorApp/README.md

 HCGateway is a platform to let developers connect to the Health Connect API on Android via a REST API.
 You can view the documentation for the REST API [here](https://hcgateway.shuchir.dev/)

 <a href="https://www.buymeacoffee.com/shuchir" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>
-> [!NOTE]
-> Currently working on a more exciting project to run a lighter version of the server in the app itself, cutting down the setup process.
-Stay tuned!

 # How it works
 The platform consists of two parts: